SaaS vs IaaS vs PaaS – what are the differences between the 3 types of cloud service providers?

 - Platform as a service (PaaS)

-2. Cloud service comparison: Software as a Service (SaaS)
+2. Software as a Service (SaaS) Pros and Cons:

-The most widely recognized type of cloud services is known as Software as a Service, or SaaS.
+The most widely recognized type of cloud service is known as Software as a Service or SaaS.
 SaaS offers a variety of services, such as file storage and backup, web-based email and project management tools.
 With SaaS, users can access, share, store and secure information in “the cloud.”

 Examples of SaaS cloud service providers include Dropbox, G Suite, Microsoft Office 365, Slack, etc.